SFGLab/cudaMMC/README.md

 ```

 ### Input and output files
 Input of the algorithm consists of several files.
 First of all, there are files corresponding to different types of ChIA-PET data: anchors, PET clusters and singletons.
 As singleton files tend to be large it is possible to provide inter- and intrachromosomal singletons files separately (using **singletons_inter** and **singletons** options, respectively).
 This allows the program to skip the interchromosomal files reading if they are not needed (e.g. when a single chromosome is reconstructed).
 When the subanchor heatmaps are to be generated it is beneficial to create the intrachromosomal singletons files for every chromosome separately (one should denote this by setting the flag **split_singleton_files_by_chr**), and to use these per-chromosome files rather than the bigger, aggregated files.
+You can use script [extract_singletons.sh](extract_singletons.sh) for extracting singletons from files (run extract_singletons.sh -h).
-These files can be easily created using a following commands:
+You can also extract it using awk procedures like in following commands:
 ```
 #!bash
 mkdir chr;